 A 2009 study from University of California, Davis takes its place in a growing lineup of scientific studies demonstrating that consuming high-fructose corn syrup is the fastest way to trash your health.
 It is now known without a doubt that sugar in your food, in all its myriad of forms, is taking a devastating toll.

 And fructose in any form -- including high-fructose corn syrup (HFCS) and crystalline fructose -- is the worst of the worst!
 Fructose, a cheap sweetener usually derived from corn, is used in thousands of food products and soft drinks.
 Excessive fructose consumption can cause metabolic damage and triggers the early stages of diabetes and heart disease, which is what the Davis study showed.

 Glucose is the form of energy you were designed to run on.
-Every cell in your body, every bacterium -- and in fact, every living thing on the Earth--uses glucose for energy.
+Every cell in your body, every bacterium -- and in fact, every living thing on Earth -- uses glucose for energy.